jyang-info/jyang-info.github.io/index.md

 Korea Polar Research Institute
 May 2020 - June 2024

-Role: I served as a research assistant at the Korea Polar Research Institute (KOPRI, <a href="https://eng.kopri.re.kr/" target="_blank">https://eng.kopri.re.kr</a>)
+Role: I worked at the Korea Polar Research Institute (KOPRI, <a href="https://eng.kopri.re.kr/" target="_blank">https://eng.kopri.re.kr</a>).
+My research focused on understanding and monitoring the changes in the Arctic and Antarctic ecosystems caused by global warming.
+My responsibilities include data collection, analysis, statistical evaluation, and interpretation under the supervision of Dr. Yoo Kyung Lee and Dr. Junhwa Chi.

 Publication
 1. **Yang, J.**, Lee, Y. K., Chi, J. (2023).
 Spectral Unmixing-Based Arctic Plant Species Analysis using a Spectral Library and Terrestrial Hyperspectral Imagery: A case study in Adventdalen, Svalbard. *International Journal of Applied Earth Observation and Geoinformation*. <a href="https://doi.org/10.1016/j.jag.2023.103583" target="_blank">[https://doi.org/10.1016/j.jag.2023.103583]</a>